-Do you want to get swimming this summer but you're not sure where to start?
-We asked former 50-metre freestyle world record holder, Frederick Bousquet, a few questions on technique, stokes and more.
+Do you want to get swimming this summer but you’re not sure where to start?
+We asked former 50-meter freestyle world record holder, Frederick Bousquet, a few questions on technique, stokes and more.

 Before we start, could you tell us why you decided to join forces with Withings and Activité Pop?

 Frederick Bousquet: There are very few technological innovations in the field of swimming and I think Activité Pop is simple yet comprehensive.
 I track my steps so that I can manage my resting time out of the water with the calories that I lose when swimming so I can balance my meals.
 I’m looking forward to using my swimming expertise to help the future development of this product.

 What made you personally fall in love with swimming?

 Bousquet: Competition is what really made me love the sport.
 We compete against the stopwatch as well as our opponents.
 Unlike other sports, where human judgement has the final say, in swimming the only judge is the stopwatch.

 What would you say to people who want to get into swimming but don’t know what stroke to choose?

 Bousquet: All strokes have plenty of benefits!
 Front crawl and backstroke allow you to unwind and stretch your upper body muscles, while breaststroke and butterfly take a lot more energy and help you burn more calories.

 What are some swimming myths?